 We are delighted to introduce a new exhibition at Art by the Sea gallery showcasing the oeuvre of Rosemary Eagles: Past to Present.
-The exhibition opens on Saturday 11th September at 4pm at Art by the Sea in Takapuna and will run for three weeks.
+The exhibition opens on Saturday 11th September and runs through until 5th October.

 Rosemary is an established Auckland artist skilled at capturing vibrant impressions of native trees, plants and flowers, and strata land formations in Aotearoa New Zealand.
 Her relationship with nature is a continuous theme in this exhibition with her use of texture and rich colour inspiring different moods across her paintings, from brooding, earthy terrains to serene skies and evocative honeyed interiors.
 Rosemary works in oil and acrylic on fine linen stretched on plywood or mounted on aluminum panels.

 Combining an eye for detail with an unrestrained style, Rosemary’s work is energetic in brush stroke and expressive in colour.
 Her use of terracotta and sienna paints remember her travels in Syria and Morocco in the mid-'90s, where varied and beautiful landscapes found her embracing “vastness of space and light patterns” in her work.

 However, most of Rosemary’s recent inspiration comes while holidaying and hiking with her family in Aotearoa New Zealand, particularly while exploring this country’s incredible Great Walks.
 Her lush greens and aquamarines speak to the fertility of New Zealand’s landscape, captured in horizon lines, plant life and terra firma underfoot.
 Rosemary believes true beauty is found in the fern fronds, soaring mountains, rocks and waters that are the lifeblood of Aotearoa.